0emerald/ValidBootstrapsForNetworkEmbeddings/README.md

 -   [ ] Make some nice maths definition that exchangeable embeddings from UASE, so a spectral unfolding, provides adjacency matrices we believe follow the same underlying distribution, if they satisfy our testing procedure.
 -   [ ]

+## June to do:
--   [ ] (What cool things are people using bootstraps for in the literature - this is like a 4 line lit review task. )
+-   [ ] (What cool things are people using bootstraps for in the literature - this is a lit review task. )
+-   [ ] Some citations to tell the reader how to pick $k$, also should tell them how to choose $Q$ ($Q<n^2$).
+-   [ ] Add in the stuff about the non SBM weighted poisson - talk to Dan about this - doesn't really work
+-   [ ] Real world data examples (we need a network where we have another "real" same distribution network to compare it to -- flight data)
+-   [ ] Reword the paper